 The closeness of the luminaires to the ground necessitates very low intensity lights.
-This limits the current products available to low wattage incandescent bulbs and LEDs.
+This limits the current products available to low wattage incandescent bulbs and amber LEDs.

-- 1. No pathways in the DSP should be illuminated.
+- 1. Whenever possible pathways in the DSP should not be illuminated.
 If deemed necessary by the Park manager, specific pathways may be illuminated or lined with fluorescent markers. - 2.
-Illuminated pathways should have full cut-off bollard mounted lighting fixtures. - 3.
+Illuminated pathways should have full cut-off low-height pole mounted or bollard mounted lighting fixtures. - 3.
 Pathway lighting should be turned off at the Dark Time lighting curfew.
 Retroreflective markers on the bollards may assist pedestrians after Dark Time. - 4.
 Main pathways leading to night facilities may be illuminated throughout the night at the discretion of the Park manager.

-4.4 Pathways Туре Light Illumination Height Curfew 4.4.1 Pathways None None N/A N/A N/A 4.4.2 Illuminated Paths FCO 7 watt incandescent, Yellow LEDs ~1 lux 1 m Yes 4.4.3 Main Pathways FCO 7 watt incandescent, Yellow LEDs ~1 lux 1 m No
+Illumination Height Curfew 4.4 Pathways Type Light 4.4.1 Pathways None None N/A N/A N/A Incandescent 4.4.2 Illuminated Paths FCO ~1 lux 1 m Yes Amber CFL or LED Incandescent 4.4.3 Main Pathways FCO ~1 lux 1 m No Amber CFL or LED